tueimage/essential-skills/python-essentials.md

 t[0] = 42   # This will result in an error.
 ```

-instead you would need to explicitly re-assign the values for `s` and `t`
+Instead, you would need to explicitly re-assign the values for `s` and `t`:

 ```python
 s = 'abc'